Setup base system

 === How to Disable Greylisting ===

-❗ By default, iRedMail has enabled greylisting, which tells other sending SMTP servers to try again in a few minutes.
+❗ By default, iRedMail has enabled greylisting, which tells other sending SMTP servers to try again later.
 This is mainly useful to block spam, but it also degrades user experience.
 If you prefer to disable greylisting, follow the instructions below.

 Edit the configuration file.